C2DH/ranketwo/_assignments/boder/10-Boder-Dissemination.en.md

 <!-- section-contents -->

 - List websites that have included a link to one of the institutes where Boder’s work is archived.
-- Add them to your map, but give them a different colour
+- Add them to your online map and to your template, but give them a different colour

 <!-- section -->